Grimsby: Buses

 Grimsby's bus services are provided by Stagecoach in Lincolnshire, which took over from Grimsby-Cleethorpes Transport (CGT) in 1993.
 This had been formed in 1957 by a merger of separate Grimsby and Cleethorpes transport undertakings.
-Stagecoach had all the buses resprayed to their standard livery to replace the color scheme of orange and white introduced in 1987.
+Stagecoach had all the buses resprayed to their standard livery to replace the colour scheme of orange and white introduced in 1987.
 GCT ran a mixture of crewed and one-person operated services, but in 1982 the job of the conductor was abolished.

 In 2005, Stagecoach bought out Lincolnshire Road Car, which served South Killingholme, Louth, Barton-upon-Humber and the Willows Estate.
 The company is now known as Stagecoach in Lincolnshire.
 Joint ticketing began with Stagecoach Grimsby-Cleethorpes in May 2006.
 From September 2006, a new fleet of low-floor single-deckers was introduced, making the fleet an unprecedented 85 per cent low-floor.

 The main bus exchange in Grimsby is Riverhead Exchange.